aiightvert/Data-Analyst-Portfolio/index.md

 **Description**

-This project simulates the full governance of a fictional UK-based retail store data.
+This group project simulates the full governance of a fictional UK-based retail store data.
 The goal is to process a raw big data from the company to generate useful information and insights that can support the business by fact-based supported decision.
 <br><br>

 **Dataset**